Expert Rangers and Trackers

 There is no bond stronger than the indelible and intuitive connection between a ranger and a tracker.
 Wild adventures, unique encounters and proud achievements punctuate their derring-do filled days.
 Watch our video below which explains more about the unique qualifications that our team has and how that impacts on the guest experience.

-Juan Pinto is the Head Ranger at Royal Malewane and he is also a director of The Royal Portfolio.
+Juan Pinto is the former Head Ranger at Royal Malewane and has now taken up a position as a director at Royal Malewane allowing him to concentrate on the broader wildlife experience as well as critical conservation efforts.
 He is one of the most qualified guides in the business.
 Juan has a unique set of formal guiding qualifications:

 - The Field Guides Association of Southern Africa (FGASA) – Level 3 professional guide;